-All at PoHDA remain committed to ensuring the Port of Hastings grows as a vital, commercial, deep-water bulk port, and a critical link in the State's infrastructure network.
+The year ahead will see a substantial increase in maintenance activities, with PoHDA continuing to self-fund all of its operational and capital requirements with the exception of the AGL project.
+PoHDA will also continue to seek other potential bulk and break-bulk opportunities that are consistent with whole of Government objectives.
+PoHDA remains committed to ensuring the Port of Hastings grows as a vital, commercial, deep-water bulk port, and a critical link in the State's transport network.